 - Increase awareness on the merits of research data management;

 - Making your research data management easier and more efficient;

 - Making Utrecht University research more visible;

 - Making science as open as possible

 We support researchers with a one-stop shop for Utrecht University research data management services, tips, tools, training, workshops and solutions.

 Research data management as part of Open Science

-RDM Support is dedicated to providing and developing the support, tools and infrastructure that Utrecht University researchers need to practice open science.
+RDM Support is dedicated to providing and developing the support, tools and infrastructure that Utrecht University students and researchers need to practice open science.